 When you think about all of the different elements that compose a strong photo, what is one aspect you have the most trouble with?
-For many photographers, lighting can be challenging to master, especially when it comes to utilizing off-camera lighting.
+For many photographers, lighting can be challenging to master, especially when it comes to utilizing off camera lighting.
 The key to enhancing your wedding photography images is to understand how light works and how you can apply any type of lighting to your shoots.

 1. Overcome the Myths of Flash

 - Myth #2: Flash cannot look natural and it will always overwhelm your photos.
 Flash photography helps you highlight your couple in the images.
-Depending on how you use it, flash can look completely natural or dramatic (based on your preferences).
+Depending on how you use it, flash can look completely natural or create dramatic lighting (based on your preferences).

 - Myth #3: Flash photography is expensive and requires too much gear.
 Instead of purchasing expensive gear, you can start learning how to use flash with the equipment you already have.
 Using your camera’s flash can help you practice creating dynamic images without making any purchases.

 Understanding exactly what flash can do for you will give you the ability to shoot in any scenario, regardless of the lighting situation.